 This is where the day takes an unexpected turn.
-After the meet and greet segment of the church service I always apply hand sanitizer to my hands.
+After the meet and greet segment of the church service, I always apply hand sanitizer to my hands.
 As I was spreading the sanitizer I noticed two of my rings were not on my hand where I had placed them that morning.

-Realizing that when I left my house I was wearing my rings, I immediatly called a friend, who I knew would still be at the church.
+Realizing that when I left my house I was wearing my rings, I immediately called a friend, who I knew would still be at the church.
 I ask her if anyone had turned two diamond rings in to lost and found.
 “No,” she responded.

-At this point I’m remembering the whole lotion on the legs incident thinking I must have put the rings in my lap to apply the lotion and forgot to put them back on my hands afterwards.
-I had probably gotten out of my automobile with them in my lap and they fell onto the parking lot.
+At this point, I’m remembering the application of lotion to my legs thinking I must have put the rings in my lap to apply the lotion and forgot to put them back on my hands afterward.
+I had probably gotten out of my automobile with the rings in my lap and they fell onto the parking lot.

 Meanwhile, my granddaughter and I were on our way to get our traditional after church smoothie.
 I didn’t want to spoil our time together with concerns about my rings so I tried not to talk about it.

 It was a miracle that no one had seen them and taken them.
 It was a miracle that no one had run over them.
 It was a miracle that I didn’t give up and kept searching for them.
 It was a miracle that I had found them.
 It was my Christmas miracle!

 Those rings mean so much to me.
-One is my engagement ring that I’ve had about 29 years and the other is a ring my husband bought me about 20 years ago.
+One is the engagement ring that I’ve had about 29 years and the other is a ring my husband bought me about 20 years ago.
 I’m not sure of their monetary value but to me they are priceless.

 In Luke 15:4-7, Jesus tells the parable of a shepherd who had 100 sheep but lost one.
 He left the 99 to find the one that was lost.
 When the sheep was found the shepherd rejoiced and called his friends and neighbors to rejoice with him.

 You are priceless because the priceless blood of Jesus was shed for your salvation.
 I rejoiced when I found my rings, but that’s nothing compared to the rejoicing that will take place in heaven when you are found.